tttmmmyyyy/fixlang/Document.md

 ## Namespaces

 The `Array` in `Array::fill` or `Iterator` in `Iterator::from_array` are namespaces.
-Namespace is the "address" of a name and used to distinguish two symbols (values, types or traits) with the same name.
+Namespace is the "address" of a name and used to distinguish two values (or types or traits, anything you define globally) with the same name.

-Namespaces of a name can be omitted if the symbol specified by the name is unique, or can be inferred from the context.
+Namespaces of a name can be omitted if the value specified by the name is unique, or can be inferred from the context.
 In fact, you can write simply `fill(n, 0)` instead of `Array::fill(n, 0)` because there is only one function named `fill` at the current version of standard library.
 The reasons I wrote `Array::fill(n, 0)` here are:

 - `Array::fill(n, 0)` is more readable than `fill(n, 0)`, because it expresses that `fill` function is related to `Array` type.
 A reader may be able to infer that `Array::fill` will generate an array of specified length filled by a specified initial value.
 - In the future, another function named `fill` may be added to a namespace other than `Array`.
-After that, the named `fill` may become ambiguous and the compile of the example program may start to fail.
+After that, the name `fill` may become ambiguous and the compile of the example program may start to fail.

-Actually, the full name of `fill` is not `Array::fill` but `Std::Array::fill`. `Std` is a module to put standard library symbols.
+Actually, the full name of `fill` is not `Array::fill` but `Std::Array::fill`. `Std` is a module to put values standard library provides.
 Module is nothing but a top-level namespace.
-The namespace `Array` is defined as the sub-namespace of `Std` to put functions related to arrays.
+The namespace `Array` is defined as the sub-namespace of `Std` and used to put functions related to arrays.
 Similarly, full name of `calc_fib` function is `Main::calc_fib`.
-You need to specify (possibly empty) suffix of namespaces of a name so that the symbol referred to is unique, or can be inferred by compiler from the context.
+You can omit (possibly full) prefix of namespaces of a name as long as the value referred to is uniquely inferred by compiler from the context.

 ## Types